robseb/rsyocto/doc/guides/2_FPGA_HARDIP.md

       * "30" is the (*hex*) address offset of this Soft-Ip given by the *Intel Quartus Prime Platform Designer*

   3. **Put a Hex pattern to the FPGA LEDs**
-      * With the following command any hex pattern can be written over a *AXI-Bus* to FPGA Soft-IP
+      * With the following command any hex pattern can be written over an *AXI-Bus* to FPGA Soft-IP
         ```bash
         FPGA-writeBridge -lw 20 -h acdc
         ```